Best Knives & Best Knife Sets for Home Cooks

 What to look for when knife shopping

-Although I stand behind all of my knife recommendations below, they are mostly affordable options for best home kitchen knives.
+Although I stand behind all of my knife recommendations below, they are mostly affordable options for the best home kitchen knives.
 But you may be ready to upgrade to a more serious knife investment.
 The tricky part about buying knives as the choice isn’t necessarily a one-size-fits-all.
 If you are ready to invest in a quality knife of two, you really need to try out knives for yourself before buying high-quality home kitchen knives.

 How to buy a good knife

 Instead of shopping from a catalog, find a store with a good variety of knives and knowledgeable staff.
 Is there a Sur la Table store in your area?
-This kitchenwares chain can make a good starting point when you’re shopping for knives.
+This kitchenware chain can make a good starting point when shopping for knives.
 Particularly when looking for a chef’s knife, you need to make sure the size and weight are a fit for your hand and wrist.
 Make sure that the knife feels balanced in your hand, not to mention comfortable.

 RELATED: How to Build a Charcuterie Board for Two